-Unless a Special Consideration request has been submitted and approved, a 5% penalty (of the total possible mark) will be applied each day a written assessment is not submitted, up until the 7th day (including weekends).
+Unless a Special Consideration request has been submitted and approved, a 5% penalty (of the total possible mark of the task) will be applied for each day a written report or presentation assessment is not submitted, up until the 7th day (including weekends).
 After the 7th day, a grade of '0' will be awarded even if the assessment is submitted.
-Submission time for all written assessments is set at 11:55 pm.
-A 1-hour grace period is provided to students who experience a technical concern.

-For any late submission of time-sensitive tasks, such as scheduled tests/exams, performance assessments/presentations, and/or scheduled practical assessments/labs, students need to submit an application for Special Consideration.
+The submission time for all uploaded assessments is 11:55 pm.
+A 1-hour grace period will be provided to students who experience a technical concern.
+For any late submission of time-sensitive tasks, such as scheduled tests/exams, performance assessments/presentations, and/or scheduled practical assessments/labs, please apply for Special Consideration.